 In November 2016 the UK Government partnered with GAPS to consult with women’s civil society organisations and women human rights defenders on the Women, Peace and Security (WPS) priorities in their contexts.
 This report presents a summary of the findings from the consultation in Afghanistan which took place in February 2017.
 The consultations were led by Women for Women International UK and Medica Afghanistan.
 The recommendations in this report are direct outcomes from the consultation, proposed by participants, and cover the following: violence against women; access to justice & NGO services; access to funding for women’s rights; support for women human rights defenders; women’s participation; and recommendations for institutions, security, justice and legal frameworks.

-Women’s voices in the UK National Action Plan on Women, Peace and Security: Afghanistan
+Afghan Women’s voices in the UK National Action Plan on Women, Peace and Security

-In this new report GAPS welcomes the 2016 annual report to Parliament by the UK Government, analyses the UK’s Women, Peace and Security work over the past year and makes recommendations for the upcoming new UK National Action Plan (NAP).
+In this new report GAPS assesses the 2017 Annual Report to Parliament by the UK Government, analyses progress in the UK’s Women, Peace and Security work over the past year and makes recommendations for building on this progress including for the new… read more ›